The Harvard Lampoon: History

 An important line of demarcation came when Lampoon editors and National Lampoon co-founders Douglas Kenney and Henry Beard wrote the Tolkien parody Bored of the Rings.
 The success of this book and the attention it brought its authors led directly to the creation of the National Lampoon magazine.
 This in turn spun off a live show Lemmings, and then a radio show in the early 1970s, The National Lampoon Radio Hour, which featured such performers as Christopher Guest, Harry Shearer and Chevy Chase.

 Writers from these shows were subsequently hired to help create Saturday Night Live.
 This was the first in a line of many TV shows that Lampoon graduates went on to write for, including The Simpsons, Futurama, Late Night with David Letterman, Seinfeld, Friends, The League, NewsRadio, The Office, 30 Rock, Parks and Recreation and dozens of others.
 An old copy of the magazine was shown in the fourth-season finale of NewsRadio, and referred to as the "nefarious scandal sheet."

 Lampoon alumni include such comedians as Conan O'Brien, Andy Borowitz, B. J. Novak, Greg Daniels, Michael Schur, Christopher Cerf (Sesame Street), and Colin Jost.
 Etan Cohen wrote for Beavis and Butt-Head as an undergraduate member.
-In 1986 former editor Kurt Andersen co-founded the satirical magazine Spy, which employed Lampoon writers Paul Simms and Eric Kaplan, and published the work of Lampoon alumni Patricia Marx, Lawrence O'Donnell and Mark O'Donnell.
-The Lampoon has also graduated many noted authors such as George Plimpton, George Santayana, John Updike, and William Gaddis.
+In 1986 former editor Kurt Andersen co-founded the satirical magazine Spy, which employed Lampoon writers Paul Simms and Eric Kaplan, and published the work of Lampoon alumni Patricia Marx, Lawrence O'Donnell, and Mark O'Donnell.
+The Lampoon has also graduated many noted authors such as Robert Benchley, John Berendt, Walter Isaacson, George Plimpton, John Reed, George Santayana, John Updike, and William Gaddis.
 Actor Fred Gwynne was a cartoonist and president of the Lampoon.
 Famous Boston lawyer Bradley Palmer acted as treasurer for the Lampoon.